monkeymart-online/monkeymart-online.github.io/README.md

-Monkey Mart will take you to explore mysterious tombs deep underground.
-You will be transformed into a tomb to explore the mysterious underground.
+Welcome to Monkey Mart, where you transform from a rookie store manager to a retail tycoon!
+In this addictive online game, you'll start with a tiny shop and grow it into a bustling supermarket empire.